512.570.3427

 Coffee Order: Hot or Iced Americano (Black)

-Katherine Norris is in her sixth year as an Assistant Band Director at Henry Middle School.
-At Henry, she conducts the Symphonic Band and teaches the beginning flute, clarinet, and double reed classes.
-She also assists with the Concert and Honors Bands.
+Katherine Norris has been at Henry Middle School for 6 years and enters her 7th as the new Director of Bands!
+At Henry, she conducts the Honors Band and teaches the beginning flute, clarinet, and double reed classes.
+She also assists with the Concert and Symphonic Bands.
 Katherine’s bands have consistently received Superior ratings at UIL Concert and Sightreading Evaluation.
 In 2022 and 2023, her band was selected as a Citation Winner in The Foundation for Music Education’s Citation of Excellence Project.
 Under her direction, the Symphonic Band has also been named the Non-Varsity Grand Champion at the North Texas Festival of Distinction.

 Katherine graduated magna cum laude from the University of Houston in May 2018 with a Bachelor’s Degree in Music Education.
 During her time there, she learned from master teachers: Eddie Green, John Benzer, and David Bertman.
 Katherine was a drum major for the Spirit of Houston Cougar Marching Band.
 She was also president of the UH chapter of the National Association for Music Education and a member of Kappa Kappa Psi, National Honorary Band Fraternity.